Last updated: October 28, 2022

-From the research Dr. Willard conducted, she published her dissertation and subsequent scientific journal articles about alpine tundra recovery after human trampling have been cited extensively by scientists.
+From the research Dr. Willard conducted, she published her dissertation and subsequent scientific journal articles about alpine tundra recovery after human trampling, which have been cited extensively by scientists.
 In 1972, Dr. Willard co-authored the seminal book on alpine tundra: The Land Above the Trees.
-At Rocky Mountain National Park, Willard influenced how the park manages its alpine tundra by implementing several of Willard’s recommendations from her 40 years of research.
+At Rocky Mountain National Park, Dr. Willard influenced how the park manages its alpine tundra by implementing several of Dr. Willard’s recommendations from her 40 years of research.